Wisconsin vs. Purdue NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Wisconsin and its opponents have gone over the current 38-point total in three of six games (50%) this season.
+- Wisconsin and its opponents have gone over the current 40-point total in three of six games (50%) this season.

-- In 50% of Purdue's games this season (3/6), the teams combined to score more than Saturday's total of 38.
+- So far this season, 50% of Purdue's games (3/6) have had more combined points than Saturday's over/under of 40.

-- Saturday's total is 5.4 points lower than the two team's combined 43.4 points per game average.
+- Saturday's over/under is 3.4 points lower than the two team's combined 43.4 points per game average.

-- The 33.3 combined points per game that these two squads have allowed this season are 4.7 fewer than the 38 over/under in this contest.
+- This contest's over/under is 6.7 points above the 33.3 these two squads combine to surrender per game this season.

-- Badgers games this season feature an average total of 45 points, a number seven points higher than Saturday's over/under.
+- The average total in Badgers games this season is 45, five points more than Saturday's over/under of 40.

-- The 38-point total for this game is 15.8 points below the 53.8 points per game average total in Boilermakers games this season.
+- The 40-point total for this game is 13.8 points below the 53.8 points per game average total in Boilermakers games this season.

 Wisconsin Stats and Trends